About ASSMA · Public project information

 Context

-The influence of family climate, school adjustment, self-concept and other risk and protective variables.
+Family climate, school adjustment and other risk and protective variables.

 Development